Scissor Lift Safety Rules

 Training for Operators

-All employers of scissor lift operators are required to provide training to teach workers how to operate scissor lifts safely and recognize and avoid hazards.
+All employers of scissor lift operators are required to provide OSHA scissor lift training to teach workers how to operate scissor lifts safely and understand all scissor lift safety rules.
 Training should consist of the following scissor lift safety tips and instructions at the minimum:

 – How to understand the manufacturer’s instructions for operating a scissor lift while in the raised position and while traveling